hriday111/go-rest-api/README.md

-A Go rest API app built for user registeration using PostgreSQL
+A simple RESTful API built with Go for user registration and login functionality.
+The project connects to a PostgreSQL database running inside a Docker container and follows professional Go project structure.